International Stocks - Portfolio of Brazilian Stocks, ETFs and the Bovespa Index

 - Individual stocks that trade on United States stock exchanges.
 Many Brazilian stocks are traded on U.S. stock exchanges so you can create your own customized portfolio.
 For a complete list of Brazilian stocks traded on United States stock exchanges see BNY Mellon.

-Here is a table of 22 well-known Brazilian stocks.
+Here is a table of 21 Brazilian stocks.

 The 20 stocks included in the portfolio

 computations are: BBD, BRFS, BAK, CBD, SBS, CIG, ELP, SID, CZZ, CPL, ERJ, FBR, GGB, GOL, ITUB, PBR, TSU, UGP, VALE and VIV.
 The current value of the portfolio assumes that $500.00 was invested (total of $10,000) in each stock at its closing monthly price for the current date in 2009.
 All prices are adjusted for splits and dividends.
 BSBR was excluded from the portfolio computations because of insufficient price data.